tacaswell/build_the_world/README.md

     silly activity.
 I am being honest about my current ambitions for it and the history.
 If this seems interesting / fun / useful to you then lets be friends!

+## History

+The first version of this was a bash script that complied CPython and created a virtual environment.
+Very quickly the script started to automate installing Python packages from source.
+The number of projects that I was installing from version control rapidly grew -- driven by needing to work around projects that ship pre-cythonized c files in their sdists, needing un-released bug-fixes to support the main branch of CPython, or just projects I was personally contributing to.
+Eventually a single `bash` script (without functions!) was refactored to a `bash` script _with_ functions, to a `xonsh` script with all of checkout locations hard-coded at the top of the file, to a handful of `xonsh` scripts and a `yaml` file to track where the checkouts are, to the current state of a handful of `xonsh` scripts and a small fleet of `yaml` files to track where the source is, what branches are being used, and the build order.